lamudi-gmbh/use-case-bundle/doc/02-use-cases-in-symfony.md

 [Use Case Contexts](03-use-case-contexts.md).

 The Input Processor is useless if it doesn't do anything with the Response or the Input.
-Let's write a simple implementation of the processor that will rewrite all the GET parameters from the Symfony HTTP request object into the Use Case Request.
+Let's write a simple implementation of the Processor that will rewrite all the GET parameters from the Symfony HTTP request object into the Use Case Request.

 ```